ISRO: General satellite programmes

 Since the launch of Aryabhata in 1975, a number of satellite series and constellations have been deployed by Indian and foreign launchers.
 At present, ISRO operates one of the largest constellations of active communication and earth imaging satellites for military and civilian uses.

 The IRS series

-The Indian Remote Sensing satellites (IRS) are India's earth observation satellites.
-They are the largest collection of remote sensing satellites for civilian use in operation today, provideing remote sensing services.
-All the satellites are placed in polar Sun-synchronous orbit (except GISATs) and provide data in a variety of spatial, spectral and temporal resolutions to enable several programmes to be undertaken relevant to national development.
+The Indian Remote Sensing Programme (IRSP) are India's earth observation satellites.
+They are the largest collection of remote sensing satellites for civilian use in operation today, providing remote sensing services.
+All the satellites are placed in polar Sun-synchronous orbit (except GISATs) and provide data in a variety of spatial, spectral and temporal resolutions to enable several programs to be undertaken relevant to national development.
 The initial versions are composed of the 1 (A, B, C, D) nomenclature while the later versions were divided into sub-classes named based on their functioning and uses including Oceansat, Cartosat, HySIS, EMISAT and ResourceSat etc. Their names were unified under the prefix "EOS" regardless of functioning in 2020.
 They support a wide range of applications including optical, radar and electronic reconnaissance for Indian agencies, city planning, oceanography and environmental studies.